zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 This is rare; it’s probably because you’re with a shared web hosting company that doesn’t allow scripts to run an optimize command via SQL statements (SQL "OPTIMIZE" instruction).
 Please consult your web hosting company on this matter.

 = Is the plugin tried and tested? =
-Yes - WP-Optimize is WordPress's #1 most-installed optimisation plugin, with over 800,000 users and a pedigree going back over 8 years.
+Yes - WP-Optimize Cache is WordPress's #1 most-installed optimisation plugin, with over 800,000 users and a pedigree going back over 8 years.

 = Does WP-Optimize support InnoDB tables? = WP-Optimize will disable some features if it detects InnoDB tables.
 Optimization of the database tables on-disk is not available, but other clean up features would work.